DavidJLS102/hangmanGame/README.md

 * IDE: Netbeans 22

 # The file path is in: HangmanGameFinal/dist/HangedGame.jar
+( Or you can download the zip from the main branch and run the .exe directly

 > [!NOTE]
 > To run the program you must install JDK version 17 or higher.